Best Tiki Bars in Florida

 Sliders Seaside – Fernandina Beach, Amelia Island, Florida

-Ok, the tiki bar has a metal roof!
+Ok, this Florida tiki bar has a metal roof!
 However, Sliders makes up for the lack of a grass-thatched roof with other amenities.
-The tiki bar faces the Atlantic Ocean and the views are amazing.
+This Florida tiki bar faces the Atlantic Ocean and the views are amazing.
 Amelia Island is all the way up in the northeastern corner of Florida.

 Sliders is along route A1A which runs parallel to the waterfront.
 They have excellent views, large food portions, plenty of tropical refreshments, and some of the best entertainment on the island.
 It would be hard to find a better location.